-AVERAGE ANNUAL RETURNS AS OF DECEMBER 31, 2020 (unaudited)
+AVERAGE ANNUAL RETURNS AS OF DECEMBER 31, 2021 (unaudited)

 NAV Returns SEC Returns (reflects applicable sales charges)

 ADVISOR CLASS SHARES

-1 Year 37.34% 37.34%
+1 Year 26.26% 26.26%

-Since Inception 20.79% 20.79%
+Since Inception 2 21.98% 21.98%

-SEC AVERAGE ANNUAL RETURNS AS OF THE MOST RECENT CALENDAR QUARTER-END DECEMBER 31, 2020 (unaudited)
+SEC AVERAGE ANNUAL RETURNS AS OF THE MOST RECENT CALENDAR QUARTER-END DECEMBER 31, 2021 (unaudited)

 SEC Returns (reflects applicable sales charges)

 ADVISOR CLASS SHARES

-1 Year 37.34%
+1 Year 26.26%

-Since Inception 20.79%
+Since Inception 2 21.98%

-The Fund's current prospectus fee table shows the Fund's total annual operating expense ratio as 0.85% for Advisor Class shares, gross of any fee waivers or expense reimbursements.
-Contractual fee waivers and/or expense reimbursements limit the Fund's annual operating expense ratio, exclusive of the Fund's advisory fees, acquired fund fees and expenses other than the advisory fees of any AB mutual funds in which the Fund may invest, interest expense, taxes, extraordinary expenses, and brokerage commissions and other transaction costs to 0.05% for Advisor Class shares.
-These waivers/reimbursements may not be terminated before April 30, 2021.
-Any fees waived and expenses borne by the Adviser through December 31, 2018 may be reimbursed by the Fund until the end of the third fiscal year after the fiscal period in which the fee was waived or the expense was borne, provided that no reimbursement payment will be made that would cause the Fund's total other expenses to exceed the expense limitation.
+The Fund's current prospectus fee table shows the Fund's total annual operating expense ratio as 0.84% for Advisor Class shares, gross of any fee waivers or expense reimbursements.
+Contractual fee waivers and/or expense reimbursements limit the Fund's annual operating expense ratio (excluding acquired fund fees and expenses other than the advisory fees of any AB mutual funds in which the Fund may invest, interest expense, taxes, extraordinary expenses, and brokerage commissions and other transaction costs) to 0.65% for Advisor Class shares.
+These waivers/reimbursements may not be terminated before October 31, 2022, and may be extended by the Adviser for one-year terms.
+Any fees waived and expenses borne by the Adviser through December 31, 2018, under the expense limitation in effect prior to that date may be reimbursed by the Fund until the end of the third fiscal year after the fiscal period in which the fee was waived or the expense was borne, provided that no reimbursement payment will be made that would cause the Fund's total other expenses to exceed the expense limitation for Advisor Class shares in effect (1) at the time of the waiver or reimbursement or (2) at the time of recapture.
 Absent reimbursements or waivers, performance would have been lower.
 The Financial Highlights section of this report sets forth expense ratio data for the current reporting period; the expense ratio shown above may differ from the expense ratio in the Financial Highlights section since they are based on different time periods.

-1 This share class is offered at NAV to eligible investors and the SEC returns are the same as the NAV returns.

-2 Inception date: 6/28/2017.
+- 1 This share class is offered at NAV to eligible investors and the SEC returns are the same as the NAV returns.
+Please note that this share class is for investors purchasing shares through accounts established under certain fee-based programs sponsored and maintained by certain broker-dealers and financial intermediaries, institutional pension plans and/or investment advisory clients of, and certain other persons associated with, the Adviser and its affiliates or the Fund. - 2 Inception date: 6/28/2017.